 This procedure can be performed as a nipple graft or as a tattoo.

 A nipple graft surgery can be performed by a plastic surgeon.
-However, many board-certified plastic surgeons will discourage you or refuse to perform this procedure.
+However, many board-certified plastic surgeons will

 If you do find a surgeon who’s willing to perform a nipple graft to make your areola appear heart-shaped, the procedure will need to be performed in a sterile and certified medical facility.
 As your areola heals, it will contract and distort, leaving scarring and a heart shape that’s not symmetrical.

 The outer layer of your areola will be removed, and the skin underneath will be shaped the way that you desire.
 Skin from another part of your body may need to be grafted over your nipple skin to create the heart shape.